Webinar instructions will be emailed before the date of the webinar.

 Meghan E. Smith is the co-leader of Jones Walker LLP’s Environmental Litigation Practice Group and a member of the Energy, Environmental & Natural Resources and Construction Industry Teams.
 She focuses her practice on environmental/toxic tort, construction and energy litigation and arbitration, as well as regulatory compliance.
 In her environmental practice, Ms. Smith has extensive experience representing oil and gas, chemical, and manufacturing companies in regulatory compliance matters (both onshore and offshore), investigations, and litigation involving salt domes, mineral rights, drinking water, industrial accidents, environmental contamination claims, coastal erosion claims, and latent exposure claims.

-Spencer D. Varnado, an ecologist and wetlands scientist at Geosyntec Consultants, has over 14 years of professional experience in the areas of environmental compliance, permitting, and biological investigations.
+Spencer D. Varnado, over 14 years of professional experience in the areas of environmental compliance, permitting, and biological investigations.
 His areas of expertise include environmental and biological assessments, surveys and mapping; jurisdictional wetland delineations and determinations; regulatory permitting and compliance monitoring with various state and federal agencies; wetland mitigation plan development and implementation; wetland and wildlife management plans; and wetland value assessments.
 Mr. Varnado’s typical projects include linear pipeline and electrical transmission construction and maintenance, residential and commercial developments, sand and gravel mining, petrochemical facility compliance, due diligence, and habitat restoration projects.

 Andrew C. Wilson